giosava94/auth-templates/README.md

 Developers can implement their own sign-in components and can make requests to the web server as they please.
 Based on the authentication settings (_.env_ file), **PrivateRoute** will load the correct **SignIn** page.

-Developers can implement multiple sign-in components recalling themeselves.
+Developers can implement multiple sign-in components recalling themselves.
 For example when implementing an OIDC authentication the external provider requires a _callback endpoint_ on the web client to land when the access to the user data, through the external provider, has been granted ([OIDC authorization code flow](#OIDC_AUTH_CODE_FLOW)).
 At the _callback enpoint_ the web client will render another component which will execute the remaining authentication passages.

 Because OIDC providers usage is common all the sub-projects already provides an **AuthCallbackRoute** component that, based on the authentication settings (_.env_ file), loads the correct _sing-in-callback_ component (which must be implemented).
 The landing endpoint for the external provider is already calculated in the **AuthCallbackRoute** (based on the application base url) and can be used (imported) into other components.